cccbr/runningatower/content/docs/finance/_index.md

 This can be achieved by having a covering document listing the restrictions of the funds.
 If a "designated fund" there has to be a means of amending the restrictions, a definition of who can do this is essential.

 If a tower has funds, separate from the ***[tower authority](../glossary/#authority)***, these should never be held by an individual.
 Traditionally, such funds have been used for minor repairs and social events for ringers.
 Such funds are not advisable.
 If essential, specific treasurer’s accounts are available and may be free from fees.
 Banks are increasingly reluctant to provide such small accounts.

+## Subscriptions

+The tower and/or the local society may charge a subscription, typically this is an annual fee.
+This should be reviewed at the relevant AGM.

+## Expenditure

+Agree with the ***[tower authority](../glossary/#tower-authority)***, in advance, who is to pay for replaceable items e.g. ropes.

+If a major project is envisaged the funding of this must be agreed in consultation with the ***[tower authority](../glossary/#tower-authority)***.
+A separate [document](https://belfryprojects.cccbr.org.uk/) covers the running of a project.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme